 Stem Cell Transplantation

-MD Anderson has the largest bone marrow and stem cell transplant program in the nation, performing more than 600 procedures per year.
+MD Anderson has the largest bone marrow and stem cell transplant program in the nation, performing roughly 800 procedures per year.
 We pioneered the use of less toxic doses of chemotherapy, which result in higher success rates and are now the widely accepted standard.